 1. Physical keyboards have a number of advantages over the touchscreen keyboards like clearly separated keys, predictable key layouts, etc.

 2. Users with mobility disabilities can benefit from the keyboards optimized to reduce inadvertent presses (like different shaped keys, guarded keys).

-A design should be able to adjust itself according to the various changing factors.
+Design should be able to adjust itself according to the various changing factors.
 Also, there should be clear layouts with a distinct call to action.
+For example:

 - Highlight Actionable Elements

 Elements that trigger change should be clearly distinguishable from the non-actionable elements.
 It is important to highlight areas in a mobile app that might have actionable items like links, buttons, etc. Actionable elements such as shapes, colors, style, positioning, conventional iconography, etc. can be used to distinguish the actionable items.